TheBodger/MMM-ChartDisplay/README.md

 {subject:'Great Britain',object:'Has population of',value:66873421,timestamp:'Sun May 10 2020 08:57:03 GMT+0100 (British Summer Time)'}
 ```

-### MagicMirror² Configuration
+### MagicMirrorÂ² Configuration

-To use this module, add the following configuration block to the modules array in the `config/config.js` file:
+To use this module, add the following configuration block to the modules array in the config file

 ```js
 		{
 			module: "MMM-ChartDisplay",